aldertzomer/organization-genomics/_episodes/02-project-planning.md

 > > - Capitalization of the replicate column changes
 > > - Volume and concentration column headers have unusual (not allowed) characters
 > > - Volume, concentration, and RIN column decimal accuracy changes
-> > - The prep_date and ship_date formats are different, and prep_date has multiple formats
+> > - The prep_date and ship_date formats are different, and prep_date has multiple formats (use YYYY-MM-DD or YYYYMMDD)
 > > - Are there others not mentioned?
 > >
 > > Improvements in naming